and-sanford/third-party-twitter-account-archiver/README.md

 I currently don't have time to implement this, but I'd like to eventaully create two tables: `retweets` and `replied_to_tweets`.
 With these tables, the entire chain/thread of conversations can be saved offline, rather than only saving the tweet immediately retweeted/replied to (as is currently the case).
 This would provide additional context for future generations.

 # Why I've Made This
-One important aspect of Twitter is it's been a fabulous way of tracking events - when did people say, do or know things.
-This is important for the historical record, not being gaslit by authoritatirans, holding people accountable, and learning/improving.
+One important aspect of Twitter is it's been a fabulous way of tracking events - when people knew, said or did things.
+This is important for the historical record, preventing authoritarian gaslighting, holding people accountable, and learning/improving.

 There are also accounts that are just interesting, bring me joy and laughter, etc; and I'd be saddened at being unable to see those again.